|

 Sougia is a small village located by the Libyan

-sea, about 75 km from the city of Hania (or Chania).
-Maybe
+sea, about 75 km from the city of Chania.

 the narrow winding road which links the village to the north